guanquann/tp/docs/DeveloperGuide.md

        Expected: First contact is removed from favourites.
 Details of the affected contact is shown in the status message.
 A warning regarding contacts that were not previously in favourites is also shown in the status message.

     1. Test case: `removefav i/ 0`<br>
        Expected: No contact is removed from favourites.
-An error message indicating invalid contact index is shown in the status message.
+An error message indicating invalid command format is shown in the status message.

     1. Test case: `removefav x i/ 1` (where x is any character) <br>
-       Expected: No contact is removed from favourites.
-An error message indicating invalid command format is shown in the status message.
+       Expected: Similar to previous.

 ### Saving data